lc00/wiki-experiment/Learning-Agile.md

 * Find the agile practices the team thinks feel "empty" and are giving them better-than-not-doing-it results
 * Look for values or principles they're already tacitly aligned on
 * Help the team understand that working long hours leads to less code (not more), and the quality is lower too
+* Identify the person with the authority and willingness to be a product owner early- they need to have buy-in from the business
+* If a team is just doing a daily status meeting, help them learn the difference between self-organization and command-and-control